 This a tough issue.
 I believe Jim is correct.
 However I believe I can simplify the statement and still have it be correct.
 Let's try this: People do not understand what money is.
 Thus I contend that it is not only deflationists that do not understand money, but almost everyone.
 I suspect part of the reason is that most people do not care, and another part is because there are so many confusing definitions of "money", that it is very hard to get agreement from anyone on just what it is.
 Case in point: We have M1, M2, M3, and MZM definitions.
 There is also Austrian Money Supply theory but I have seen at least three different definitions of Austrian Money Supply.
 We have a subset of people that think "gold is money" or "silver is money" and finally we have a tiny subset of people that think gold is the only money.
 If that was not bad enough, people often confuse wealth with money as if their house appreciating in value makes them wealthy.
 Well I am going to hazard a guess that Jim agrees with me that rising home prices do not make people "wealthy" since current replacement costs are high and nothing is really gained by escalating housing prices unless and until one takes that profit out and decides to rent.
 Obviously it would be impossible for everyone to sell their houses and rent.
 This subject is in fact so complicated that I want to devote some time to discuss credit vs. money, as well as the various Mx definitions of money in a later blog.
 As it sits, I will accept Jim's statement that "Deflationists do not understand what money is" simply because there is no precise agreement as to what money is.
 Without an agreement as to the definition of money, there has to be confusion and we can sure see that!

-#2a "Deflationists mistakenly equate productivity gains productivity gains
+#2a "Deflationists mistakenly equate productivity gains productivity gains for deflation."

 I disagree.
 Perhaps some do but I suspect most do not.
 As for me, I believe this statement from Milton Friedman Inflation is always and everywhere a monetary phenomenon.
 In fact, let's look at more statements by Milton Friedman that I accept: